Protect Your Neighbor

 All of the Taxpayer Service Centers are now open by appointment only for in-person visits.
 For more information and to schedule an appointment, go to the Visit a Taxpayer Service Center web page.

-To assist with social distancing best practices, a drop box has been placed outside of the State Capitol Annex, and the Denver Metro, Colorado Springs, Fort Collins, Pueblo, and Grand Junction Taxpayer Service Centers.
+To assist with social distancing best practices, a drop box has been placed outside of the Denver Metro, Colorado Springs, Fort Collins, Pueblo, and Grand Junction Taxpayer Service Centers.
 You can submit your returns, e-filer attachments, and payments (check or money order only) in that drop box.
 If you have any questions about the drop box, please call Taxpayer Services at (303) 238-7378 from 8:00 a.m. to 4:30 p.m., Monday through Friday.

 Colorado Impact of Federal Legislation